 optional: single cream or plain yoghurt

-In the unlikely event that there is any left, the soup keeps well in the fridge for up to three days.
+This soup keeps well in the fridge for up to three days.

 Brussels Sprouts and Chestnuts